ondrej-kvasnovsky/design-patterns-handbook/clean-code-patterns.md

 While creational, structural and behavioral pattern help us to solve specific problems, clean code patterns help us to produce code that is readable, easily understandable and easy to change.

+This category of design patterns is based on the following statemetn: "The pattern is, in short, at the same time a thing, which happens in the world, and the rule which tells us how to create that thing, and when we must create it." \[Refactoring Patterns by Joshua Kerievsky\]